ViachKakovskyi/kakovskyi.github.io/_posts/2018/03-march/2018-03-25-your-engineering-team-helps-your-business-to-win.md

 layout: post
 date: 2018-03-25
 location: Austin, Texas
-description: Thoughts, notes, and advice after reading "The Phoenix Project" book through the prism of my experience.
+description: Thoughts, notes, and action items after reading "The Phoenix Project" book through the prism of my experience.
 Reading the blogpost, you will learn why I recommend reading the book.
 The post targets engineers that are managing commercial software projects or would like to start doing that.
 comments: true
 tags: [leadership, devops book club, reading notes]
 og_image: /images/the-phoenix-project-small.png